DevOps

 A new way of working

-1. How to set up your workspace: Working from Home: How to Set Up Your Workspace
+- How to Set Up Your Workspace

-2. Virtual meeting etiquette tips: 21 Virtual Meeting Etiquette Tips - Dos and Don’ts | Notta
+- 21 Virtual Meeting Etiquette Tips - Dos and Don’ts | Notta

-3. Build your own morning routine: Build Your Own Morning Routine Working from Home That You Love
+- Build Your Own Morning Routine Working from Home That You Love

-4. How to combat poor at-home work posture: How to combat poor at-home work posture | CNN
+- How to combat poor at-home work posture | CNN](https://edition.cnn.com/2020/04/22/health/poor-posture-work-from-home-remote-wellness/index.html)

 Availability

-When we’re working remotely with team members spread across the globe, keeping track of everyone’s availability across different time zones can be quite the challenge.
+When we are working remotely with team members spread across the globe, keeping track of everyone’s availability across different time zones can be quite the challenge.
 So we came up with a solution where we’ve created a special channel on Slack where we can display our status and availability.
 It’s like our own virtual hub where we can easily see who’s online, who’s busy, who’s away for lunch and out for a walk.
 This helps us to stay in sync and ensures smooth communication, no matter where we are in the world!
 We also value flexibility and strive to find overlapping timings that accommodate everyone’s needs.
 It’s all about teamwork and making sure every member’s voice is heard.(if you’re looking to work at a startup, we’ve put together this guide on what startups like ours look for when hiring developers)

 Bringing people together